reselbob/simplegps/README.md

 ## Installing GPSD

 [GPSD](https://gpsd.gitlab.io/gpsd/) in a Linux daemon that will bind your GPS Dongle to the operating system and then read data coming off the Dongle from satellites circling the planet.
 Take a minute to think about this: for less than $15 USD you can buy a piece of equipment that will download data from not one, but many satellites circling the globe.
-And the [US Space Command](https://www.spacecom.mil/#/) provides GPS for s in nothing, zip!
+And the [US Space Command](https://www.spacecom.mil/#/) provides GPS for free, as in nothing, zip!

 But, I digress.